Bolsonaro launches credit line for truck drivers this Friday (4)

 The companies will be able to anticipate the freights that are registered in the system of the Secretary of Finance from the issuance of the Electronic Tax Manifesto (MDF-e), a document used by companies in the segment, which stores information about the cargo and those responsible for the transport.

-According to Caixa, the service will be available from January 24th and the interest rate will start at 1.99% per month.
-The loan is repaid in a single installment, due on the same date stipulated by the carrier in the MDF-e for payment of freight.
+According to Caixa, the service will have an interest rate of 1.99% per month.
+The loan is repaid in a single installment, due on the same date stipulated by the carrier in the MDF-e for the payment of freight.

-The event will be broadcast live on EBC and can also be followed by Caixa’s YouTube and Facebook profiles.
+The event will be broadcast live on EBC and can also be followed through Caixa’s YouTube and Facebook profiles.